ChokoGroup/CHA-Multi-OS-Boot/README.md

 5. Eject the pendisk safely and put it in the USB EXT port of the CHA.
 6. Boot the CHA and select "Update Batocera and/or Lakka" in Choko Menu.

+CAREFULL!
+The updater scripts won't check if there is enought space in first partition.

+WARNING!
+The CHA + Batocera img can't be updated to Batocera 34 without first resizing the first partition (with a tool like gparted).
+Also, updating to 34 will require to delete `es_systems_fbalpha2012.cfg` and `es_systems_mame2010.cfg` from the folder `system/configs/emulationstation`.
+The can be done by the updater scripts or manually, browsing to `\\\\BATOCERA\\share` in your home network.

 ##
 ### Main features